Heather Gray in front of a fountain

 I love Art History because I am the type of person who wants to know everything about everything and Art History allows me to do that.
 No matter your interests, Art History has you covered!
 You can look at art (or the term I like to use, visual culture) from any angle: Biology, Anthropology, Mathematics, Chemistry, Businesses, Health Sciences, Agriculture, and more.
 Yes!
 All of it!

 While my specialty is in Renaissance architecture and urban planning of Rome, I have a wide variety of interests across time, media, and geography.
 I am particularly obsessed with hydraulic infrastructure like aqueducts and FOUNTAINS!
-However, my current work is on the historiography of Art History and its contribution to the centering of whiteness in the mythology of "essentialism."
-As such, I start each of my classes with a conversation on the white-centric foundations of Art History.
-From there, I continue to weave the topic of whiteness, as well as heteronormativity, misogyny, and colonialism, throughout my courses, pointing out and analyzing the ways in which visual culture upholds or denies the existing hegemonic narrative of the time/location.
+However, my current work is on the historiography of Art History, its white-centric foundations and its contribution to the centering of whiteness in the mythology of "essentialism."
+It is with this interest and research that I weave the topic of whiteness, as well as heteronormativity, misogyny, and colonialism, throughout my courses, pointing out and analyzing the ways in which visual culture upholds or denies the existing hegemonic narrative of the time/location.
 I do this with the goal of reshaping Art History to be something that truly reflects the diversity of human experiences that are expressed throughout the totality of visual culture made across time and space.

 But, as I am only one person, with one kind of lived experience, I can only do this with you: your voice, your perspective, your experience.
 So, I invite you to join me in creating an Art History that reflects humanity as a whole.
 Your perspective, your voice matters.
 You are needed.